3GEN is a research project on the intergenerational transmission of social positions within immigrant and native families across three generations.

 3GEN’s research goals

-The 3GEN project aims at making original contributions to the study of immigration and social stratification by using unique within-family data on three generations of natives and immigrants in France—the Trajectoires et Origines 2 (TeO2) survey and in-depth interviews.
+The 3GEN project aims at making original contributions to the study of immigration and social stratification by using unique within-family data on three generations of natives and immigrants in France—the Trajectoires et Origines 2 (TeO2) survey and qualitative family case studies.
 We set two overarching objectives:

 1. Describing patterns of social inequality and reproduction in immigrant families, compared to non-immigrant ones, and